ucsd-ccbb/mali-dual-crispr-pipeline/README.md

 5. This library definition file (and any others fulfilling these criteria and placed in the `library_definitions` directory) will be automatically detected by the pipeline at run-time.

-	* See [[Library Definition Files]] for additional details on library definition files' format and usage.
+	* See [Library Definition Files](https://github.com/ucsd-ccbb/mali-dual-crispr-pipeline/wiki/Library-Definition-Files) page in the software wiki for additional details on library definition files' format and usage.

 ## Count Pipeline Execution